Mortimer333/Dito/README.md

   }
 ```

-As you can see we are checking if `$output` variable has attribute to call emit on (`$output?.change`).
-The script automatically detects when output was set and creates/replace attribute to the one containing emit method.
+As you can see we are checking if `$output` variable has attribute before calling emit on it (`$output?.change`).
+The script automatically detects when output was set and creates/replace attribute to the one containing `emit` method.
 So creation of output actually comes from parent and not from child.

 Variable changed inside `output` will be replaced in real `$` - see "Weird behaviour" for more info.

 ### Binds
-Value when changed updates across all bound parents and children.
+Bound value when changed is updated across all bound parents and children.
 It will always have the same value across all bound instances and will appear the same in all templates.
-It syntax is similar but completely different from other special actions: start with `@b:` then name of attribute to bind in child and in value place only the name of variable you want to bind and nothing else:
+It syntax is similar but completely different from other special actions: start with `@b:` then name of attribute to bind in child and in value place only the name of variable you want to bind (nothing else):
 ```js
 <element-two @b:twoBind="oneBind"></element-two>
 ```